 In Brief

-Kumar et al. (2017, 2021) used fMRI to show that misophonia involves hyperactivation of the anterior insular cortex and abnormal connectivity with the amygdala, vmPFC, hippocampus, and motor cortex.
-The brain's salience network tags everyday sounds as urgent threats, triggering a five-step neural cascade that produces measurable physiological responses including elevated heart rate and galvanic skin conductance.
+Kumar et al. (2017, 2021) used fMRI to show that misophonia involves the anterior insular cortex, altered connectivity with emotion and salience systems, and possible motor mirroring.
+The response can include measurable physiological changes such as elevated heart rate and galvanic skin conductance.

 When a trigger sound hits, something happens in your brain before you have time to think.
 Your body tenses.
 Your heart rate spikes.
 The urge to flee or fight arrives fully formed, urgent, overwhelming.
 This is not weakness.
 This is a specific, measurable, neurological cascade.